napari/docs/docs/plugins/virtual_environment_docs/5-survey.md

     - qtbot - [https://pytest-qt.readthedocs.io/en/latest/reference.html?highlight=qtbot#module-pytestqt.qtbot](https://pytest-qt.readthedocs.io/en/latest/reference.html?highlight=qtbot#module-pytestqt.qtbot)
 * Oftentimes, this comes down to knowing and/or learning the Qt API really well.

-### Better signal or slot documentation or functionality
+## How to find the different signals or slots?
 Question: How can we find the different signals/slots we can connect callbacks to as the user interacts with the core napari interface e.g. creating/editing/deleting a `points` or `shapes` layer?

 Answer:
 [https://napari.org/guides/stable/events_reference.html](https://napari.org/stable/guides/events_reference.html)
 Granted, this is a work in progress.

-### Creating or deleting a point or shape layer:
+## How do you create or delete a point or shape layer?
     Viewer.layers.events.inserted
     Viewer.layers.events.removed
     Viewer.layers.events.moved